The benefits of meditation

 The inner child is that small part of us that adults often express through their emotions.
 However, our inner child may be wounded, and crying out for attention.

 This pain is held in their subconscious.
 The scars of childhood abuse and neglect affect adults’ brains for decades to come.
 Even if the events of your past were traumatic, the therapy does not have to be.
 This journey give you an opportunity to meet, connect, love, and heal, your inner child.

-This exercise is for those times when we experince unhealthy connections to others, addictions, and ourselves.
+This exercise is for those times when we experience unhealthy connections to others, addictions, and ourselves.

 What is this?
-It's an exercise you can perform whenever you feel there are negative cords attached to you.
+It is an exercise you can perform whenever you feel there are negative cords attached to you.
 These cords may come in the form of anger, depression, anxiety, shame, guilt, or triggered responses such as self-harming, addictive behaviours, or negative bonds to others.